-· Recording all births that occur in Mahoning County and Northside Medical Center in Trumbull County.
+· Recording all births and deaths that occur in Mahoning County and Northside Medical Center in Trumbull County.

-· Each week, all original birth, death and fetal death certificates are forwarded to the Ohio Department of Health, Office of Vital Statistics, where they are permanently filed.
+· Each week, all original birth and death certificates and reports of fetal death are forwarded to the Ohio Department of Health, Office of Vital Statistics, where they are permanently filed.
 A record of these certificates is kept on file locally.

 · Issuing certified copies of birth and death certificates.
 A certified copy is not an original record, rather it is a copy of the original record.
-A certified copy is required for various legal matters including passport, social security benefits, state identification cards, driver license, adoption, etc.
+A certified copy is required for various legal and financial matters including state identification cards, driver license, adoption, passport, social security benefits, retirements benefits, school registration/enrollment, etc.

 FREQUENTLY ASKED QUESTIONS